Part 1: How public opinion polls lie,

 The following techniques can warp polling results:

-- The exact question asked: For example, the question: "Do you believe that marriage should be between one man and one woman?"
-The respondent might answer the former question differently depending upon whether they are answering with regard to themselves only, or their family, or their faith group, or the entire country.
+- "Do you believe that marriage should be between one man and one woman?"
+The respondent might answer the question differently depending upon whether they are answering with regard to themselves only, or their family, or their faith group, or the entire country.

 - By simply phoning land lines during normal working hours on weekdays will shift the age distribution towards older, retired adults, and thus shift the end results without the bias being too obvious.

 - Lacking data: Some polls are reported without releasing the number of respondents and the margin of error.
 2,3,4 This makes the data essentially meaningless.
 See the discussion below.